B-Whiting-Designs/portfolio-jekyll/idiots-and-a-dm/cast/index.md

 ---

-title: Idiots and a DM
+title: Idiots and a DM Cast
 layout: portfolio-2

 ---